sammusic27/resume/README.md

 # My Resume

-Hello, my name is ***Stanislav Mashyn***.
+Hello, my name is Stanislav Mashyn.
 I'm experienced software engineer.
-I've been starting my carrier since 2010 and still continue growing up.
+I've been starting my carrier in 2010 and still continue growing up.
-I'd love to do challenges and glad to provide best solution for my clients.
+I'd love challenges and glad to provide best solution for my clients.
-My strong ability is to determine what customer want to provide the better vision and solution according of my experience.
+My strong ability is to determine what customer wants and to provide the better vision and solution according of my experience.

 I'm music lover, love to attend musician festivals and meet with new people.
 In my free time I could spent an evening playing computer games.
-Also I'd like to build plans for my future travels.
+Also I like to build plans for my feature travels.

 I have kids and beautiful wife :)